 • Avoid working at a desk or in an office.

-You can't fully escape stress when on the job.
-HVAC technicians handle complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools can help mitigate some of these concerns.
-Additionally, paid training and a steady supply of work help people in the HVAC industry reduce some of the most common sources of work-related stress.
+Every job has sources of stress.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+Appropriate experience and tools can help address any concerns.
+In addition, paid training and a stable workload help HVAC professionals fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy objects and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
+Lifting heavy items and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be exhausting.
 HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 While there isn't a job that's immune to a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in many different cities.
+Repairs and installation are always necessary, meaning HVAC professionals can often find work in many different cities.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, professional servicing will become even more important.
-New forms of heating and cooling systems need less energy or obtain it from renewable sources including solar and wind.
-Sustainable HVAC equipment will keep growing more popular, as will the need for experienced installers and technicians.
+As HVAC equipment becomes more complex, reliable expertise will become even more important.
+The newest models of heating and cooling systems consume less energy or obtain it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED as well as technical training.
-Other, more specialty (and higher paying) HVAC careers require additional education or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
+Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-You can secure the needed certifications by taking classes at a community college or trade school.
-How much time is needed to become an HVAC technician varies from program to program, which is most often around six months to two years.
+Earn certifications by enrolling in classes at a community college or trade school.
+How long it takes to become an HVAC technician varies from program to program, which generally lasts between six months to two years.
 An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this influential accreditation expands your technical knowledge to help you better serve customers.
+Standing for North American Technician Excellence, this key accreditation expands your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
-At the same time, HVAC careers don't involve complex math.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.
+While some aspects of the job can be learned on your own, getting the necessary education means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set utilizes critical thinking, used to identify problems and ensure quality installation.

 A Daily Schedule as an HVAC Technician

-As we mentioned before, every now and then the job will have to be done in extreme weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always useful.
+As stated previously, you should expect the occasional job in inclement weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary should reflect that.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-However, total compensation can depend on where you live and its cost of living.
+Higher earners usually make around $56,600 and $68,000.
+However, your salary may be dependent on the area's average wages and its cost of living.
 HVAC techs with enough experience to work in management in a high-paying state could make upward of six figures.

 • HVAC manager, $72,515 average salary